Blanket and Pillow Safety for Kids: The Do’s and Don’ts

 Can I Use Second-Hand Blankets and Pillows Safely?

-Yes, you can use second-hand blankets and pillows, but inspect them thoroughly for stains, odors, or damage.
-Wash them well, and consider using pillow protectors to guarantee cleanliness and safety for your comfort.
+Yes, but inspect them thoroughly for stains, odors, or damage before use.
+Wash them well and consider adding pillow protectors to maintain cleanliness and safety.

 What Materials Should I Avoid for Allergy Sufferers?